 Also note that birth volumes will interact with the simulation even if they are hidden.
 If you wish, you can exclude the Birth Volume from the Scene Interaction rollout.

-Volume Fade Dist | mistbconfgeomfade - Controls how far the mist particles will spawn around the specified Birth Volume geometry object.
+Birth Volume Fade Dist | mistBirth VolumeFade - Controls how far the mist particles will spawn around the specified Birt h Volume geometry object, in world units.